The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2026-21385

-CVE-2026-21385 is a use-after-free vulnerability in Qualcomm Sm7675p Firmware caused by memory corruption during memory allocation alignments.
-This article covers technical details, affected versions, and mitigations.
+CVE-2026-21385 is a buffer overflow vulnerability in Qualcomm Sm7675p Firmware caused by memory corruption during alignment operations.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-21385 Overview